rebma-io/lab/docs/3d/joining-parts.md

 # Joining Parts

 When joining parts, there's one question you need to start with: is this reversible?
 That will guide you down the path of what technique to use.
-There are a couple ways to join parts together, each with their own trade-offs:
+There are a couple of ways to join parts together, each with trade-offs:

 * Press fit.
 Typically non-reversible.
 * Snap fit.
 Reversible.